 2018 Tax Law Changes

 If you sell your stock at a profit, you’ll need to pay attention to the new tax brackets under the Tax Cuts and Jobs Act.
 You can actually save money if your tax bracket has dropped as a result of the changes.
-For instance, if you have an income of $50,000, you would have owed taxes of 25 percent on your gains in 2017.
-Under the new brackets, you’ll owe only 22 percent on any capital gains.
+For example, single filers (and married taxpayers who file a separate tax return) with an income of $50,000 will owe taxes of 15 percent on their capital gains in 2018, but married taxpayers (and heads of household) at this same income bracket (filing a joint return) pay no capital gains tax.

 - If you had a disallowed loss from a wash sale, make sure you add the loss to the cost basis of the replacement stocks.
 When you eventually sell the replacement stocks, you will be able to claim the loss at that time.
 For example, if you had a disallowed loss of $500 on XYZ stocks, and the replacement XYZ stocks cost you $5,000, your new cost basis will be $5,500.
 If you sell the stocks next year for $6,000, you will have to report a gain of only $500.